MIERUNE/ElevationTile4JP/README.md

 ## Note
 - This plugin is ready-to-use but the data source will be decimated during the process.
 If you need accurate data, use [QuickDEM4JP](https://github.com/MIERUNE/QuickDEM4JP).
+- Downloadable tiles amount is limited to 1000.
 - The original tile coordinate reference system is web mercator (EPSG:3857) and exported file will be reprojected to the input value.

 ---